DimensionDataResearch/terraform-provider-ddcloud/docs/resource_types/server_nic.md

 ## Attribute Reference

-There are currently no additional attributes for `ddcloud_additional_nics`.
+There are currently no additional attributes for `ddcloud_server_nic`.